Gideon-BI/SQL-Data-Warehouse-Project/README.md

 # Data Warehouse and Analytics Projects
+This project demonstrates a complete end-to-end development of Data Warehouse to Analytics solution for Dasten Retailstore Supermarket.
+The purpose of this project is to build a central source of truth for the company's operations data and eliminate the tediousness in accessing the right data, the inconsitency and lack of trust in reporting.

+# 📍Project Requirements

+## Building the Data Warehouse - Data Engineering

 ### Objective:
-Build a consolidated, modern Data Warehouse with SQL including Data wrangling techniques for reporting and business decision making
+Build a consolidated, modern and robust Data Warehouse for retail firm with SQL including reporting to enable strategic business decision making

-## General Principles
--  Naming conventions: Use snake-case with lowercase letters and underscore(_) to separate words.
+### Specifications and Work flow
+-  **Data Sources:** Import Data from two sources systems - ERP and CRM provided as CSV files.
+-  **Data Quality:** Cleanse and resolve data quality issues before analysis.
+-  **Data Integration:** Comnine both sources into a single user-friendly, data model designed for analytical purposes.
+-  **Scope:** Focus on the latest dataset only; Historization is not required.
+-  **Documentation:** Provide clear documentation of the data model to support both business stakeholders and analytical teams.
--  Language: Use English for all names.
+-  **Language** Use English for all names.
--  Avoid reserves words: Do not use SQL reserves for naming objects.
+-  **Avoid reserves words:** Do not use SQL reserves for naming objects.

+## Data Warehouse Architecture

 # Table Naming Conventions
 ## Bronze Rules